rtrompier/spring-kafka/kafka/README.md

 ```

 Next, Create databases and tables.
 You’ll need to execute the following SQL statements
+Public schema is renamed to avoid conflict with a 'public' package in java.
 ```
 ALTER SCHEMA public RENAME TO hcuge;